Household

 Avoiding Roundup In Public Places

 Because Roundup is so widely used, take care when you’re on walks or in public areas with your dog.
 Avoid grasses and plants that appear wet and may have possibly been sprayed.
-Dogs can pick up so many environmental chemicals on their paws.
-You want to be super safe and clean your dog’s paws after going on walks.
+Dogs can pick up so many environmental chemicals on their paws, so you want to be super safe and clean your dog’s paws after going on walks.

 How Dangerous Are Lawn Chemicals For Our Pets?
 (Video)